-Promoting Accurate and Respectful Language to Describe Individuals and Groups behavior are often referred to collectively as "offenders," or categorized according to their criminal convictions (e.g., "sex offenders," "fire setters," "murderers").
+Promoting Accurate and Respectful Language to Describe Individuals and Groups

+Across psychology and criminology research, persons who have engaged in offending behavior are often referred to collectively as "offenders," or categorized according to their criminal convictions (e.g., "sex offenders," "iffe setters," "Imurderers").
+However, it is well-known that individuals with similar criminal convictions (e.g., "sex offenders," "iffe setters," "murderers").
 However, it is well-known that individuals with similar criminal convictions do not represent homogenous groups.
 Recent articles in Sexual Abuse and elsewhere draw attention to problems with using the same terms to describe knowingly diverse populations (e.g., Harris & Socia, 2016; Willis, 2018).
-In this editorial, we summarize these problems and introduce a new journal submission guideline intended to promote accurate and respectful language to describe persons and groups in Sexual Abuse.
+In this editorial, we summarize these problems and introduce a new journal submission guideline intended for promote accurate and respectful language to describe persons and groups in Sexual Abuse.